 If a vehicle is damaged and an insurance claim is processed for it, the insurer will either authorise repairs to the vehicle, or write it off (declare it a total loss).
 If it is written off, it will be recorded in a write off category, A, B, C, or D. A and B cars are so badly damaged they should never appear back on the road.
 C and D vehicles can be repaired and returned to the road, but you should exercise caution with them, and check the repairs have been done correctly and fully.
 A vehicle inspection should be able to confirm the quality of repairs and general road worthiness of the vehicle.
 If you buy a category C (or B, if you’re looking to break it for parts), make sure that it has a VIC pass marker against it otherwise you won’t be able to get a new V5C registration document issued for it.

-We also have access to manufacturer-supplied technical data* about the vehicle, ranging from brake horsepower figures, to maximum speed, and even height, length and width.
+We also have access to manufacturer-supplied technical data (where available) about the vehicle, ranging from brake horsepower figures, to maximum speed, and even height, length and width.

 Calculating running costs

 HPI are the only authorised distributor of the official used car label, outside of the transport governmental bodies.
 Based on the familiar format of CO2 ratings against a tabbed colour chart, the certificate (where available) gives you an ‘at-a-glance’ indication of how economical the vehicle is.
 Combined with average fuel costs for a year, and vehicle excise duty rates (VED), you’ll quickly be able to see how much the car, bike or van might cost you in your first year of ownership.